galdor/rebar3-mustache/README.md

 # Project
-This repository contains a [Rebar3](http://rebar3.org) plugin to generate files based on template mustaches.
+This repository contains a [Rebar3](http://rebar3.org) plugin to generate files based on [Mustache](https://mustache.github.io) templates.

 # Usage
 The `rebar3 mustache generate` command will render all templates defined in the configuration.
-For each OTP application, the plugin will render templates once for each profile specified.
+The plugin will render templates once for each profile specified.

 The configuration is stored in `rebar.config`: